Right to Know

 - Notification through a Campus-wide Alarm: The Miller Carillon in Haas College Center is activated in the Department of Campus Safety.
 An alarm will send an audible signal for members of the community to check their e-mail, the intranet/message board, and/or the campus cable television network and WMUH for emergency information.

-The Office of Campus Safety is also responsible for locking and unlocking campus academic buildings.
+The Office of Campus Safety is responsible for locking and unlocking campus academic buildings.
 Academic buildings are unlocked during the day, Monday through Friday, throughout the academic year.
-Access to these buildings at night and on weekends is on an as needed basis.
+Access to these buildings at night and on weekends is on an as-needed basis.
 Students who need access to a building during the hours it is secured need to receive a pass from the appropriate faculty member(s).
-Visitors to the campus gain access to buildings, including residence halls, by contacting a campus host or the OCS.
+Visitors to the campus may gain access to buildings, including residence halls, by contacting a campus host or the Department of Campus Safety.

-Fire safety is of primary importance to the OCS and to all members of the campus community.
+Fire safety is of primary importance to the Department of Campus Safety and to all members of the campus community.
 Campus Safety and Plant Operations staffs are trained in the use of on campus fire equipment.
 Fire drills are conducted regularly in all residential facilities.
 All residential and academic buildings are equipped with smoke detectors and/or other emergency fire equipment.
 Fire safety and security procedures are reviewed at the beginning of each academic year.
 Safety and security awareness programs, including fire safety, are made available to students.
-In addition, the Allentown Fire Department regularly inspects all campus facilities and non-College owned fraternity houses to assure fire code compliance.
+In addition, the Allentown Fire Department regularly inspects all campus facilities and non-college owned fraternity houses to assure fire code compliance.

 Muhlenberg College complies with federal, state, and local laws, including those that regulate the possession, use and sale of alcoholic beverages, controlled substances, and weapons.
 Copies of the College's policies concerning alcohol, controlled substances, non-discrimination, sex offenses , sexual and discriminatory harassment, and weapons possession firearms are published yearly in the student handbook and are available from the Dean of Students Office.